 Steven Farmer, Centers for Medicare & Medicaid Services

 Kelli Rhee, The Laura and John Arnold Foundation

 Jeff Rideout, Integrated Healthcare Association

 *CPR selected the final list of measures.

 Piloting Scorecard 2.0 at the State Level

-CPR is piloting Scorecard 2.0 in three different states: Colorado, New Jersey, and Virginia.
+CPR piloted Scorecard 2.0 in three different states: Colorado, New Jersey, and Virginia.
 The states were selected via a Request for Proposals (RFP) process where organizations self-identified to sponsor Scorecard 2.0 at the state level in order to understand payment reform progress in their state’s unique context.
-CPR is thrilled to partner with three highly regarded organizations to carry out the pilots.
-Those organizations are:
+CPR was thrilled to partner with three highly regarded organizations to carry out the pilots.
+Those organizations were:

 The Virginia Center for Health Innovation & The Virginia Association of Health Plans

 To learn more about the pilots, check out the related blogs and podcasts here.